EPPI-Centre/Flowde/docs/benchmarking/classification.md

 ## Binary classification benchmark

-You will most likely want to benchmark a binary classification task; meaning your classification function has outputted the following labels:
+You will most likely want to benchmark a binary classification task; meaning your classification function has returned the following labels:

 ```text
 0 = negative
 1 = positive
 ```

+Use integer `0` and `1` labels.
+Strings such as `"1"` and boolean labels are not accepted by `BinaryClassificationBenchmark`.

 For example, you most likely want to evaluate whether your classification function is correctly classifying images as flowcharts.